F1uctus/F1uctus/README.md

 ### ⚡ Fun facts
 - 📟 I've started my journey to the programming world being nearly 12, and somehow my first experience was not a "Hello, world!", but attempts in .NET projects reverse-engineering.
 The learning curve was very steep, but it was worth it!
-- 🇯🇵 I'm interested not only in programming, but in human languages too, (I'd love to learn Japanese!)
+- 🇯🇵 I'm interested not only in programming, but in human languages too, (I try to learn Japanese!)

 <details>
     <summary>